-Good health practice requires that a person with a hearing loss and/or a tinnitus condition have a medical evaluation by a licensed physician (preferably a physician who specializes in diseases of the ear) before using a hearing instrument and/or a sound generator, such as the Beltone Legend.
+Good health practice requires that a person with a hearing loss and/or a tinnitus condition has a medical evaluation by a licensed physician (preferably a physician who specializes in diseases of the ear) before using a hearing instrument and/or a sound generator, such as a Beltone hearing instrument with Tinnitus Breaker Pro.
 The purpose of a medical evaluation is to ensure that all medically treatable conditions that may affect hearing and/or tinnitus are identified and treated before the hearing instrument and/or sound generator is used.

-The sound generator instrument is a tool to generate sounds to be used with appropriate counselling and/ or in a tinnitus management programme to relieve patients suffering from tinnitus.
+The sound generator instrument is a tool to generate sounds to be used with appropriate counseling and/or in a tinnitus management program to relieve patients suffering from tinnitus.